 Preschoolers are just starting their educational journey hence it’s vital that you build up a knack inside them for learning.
 Children should be motivated towards education instead of forcing the overall concept on them.

 Parents should design the preschool homeschool curriculum with play-based lessons that will incite curiosity in them about learning.
 The curriculum should contain lessons that will help build up cognitive and sensory development among children.
 They should be able to learn problem-solving, vocabulary, and social skills through play-based lessons.

-Finding the right curriculum for the homeschooled preschoolers is quite a daunting task, especially if it’s the first child you’re going to homeschool.
+Finding the right curriculum for homeschooled preschoolers is quite a daunting task.
+Especially if it’s the first child you’re going to homeschool.
 It’s the perfect opportunity for the parents to enhance their relationship with the kids about homeschooling so that the parents don’t face difficulties teaching the children in the later years.
 Make sure you create a bond with your child during this time as these memories will be cherished forever.

 Homeschooling 101 for Parents

 One of the first steps homeschooling parents should take is to research their options.
 There are tons of curriculums out there so you should do proper and thorough research to figure out which one will work the best for you and your child.

 Preschool is probably going to the most fun years to homeschool because it incorporates mostly games and introducing basic things to the children.
 Also, homeschooling a preschooler is a safer option to start with if you’re new to it as it doesn’t involve any vigorous routine or curriculum.

 Homeschooling during preschool will help you build up a bond with your child which will make the later homeschooling journey smoother for you.